Putting Data in Its Proper Perspective

 Sexy or not, data science is here to stay.
 And data scientists will continue to be highly sought after.
 Many business decisions are driven by data.
 Even a traditionally macho industry like sports has been overtaken by data analytic experts who help drive business decisions as well as player-personnel decisions.

-To learn more, follow UL Data Science on Twitter @UL_DataScience.
+To learn more, follow us on Twitter @UL_DataScience.